General Plan Updates

 OurLA, the comprehensive update to the City’s General Plan, will guide the physical and economic future of Los Angeles through the year 2040.
 OurLA aims to chart a course for the City’s growth and change over the coming decades, tackling issues related to land use and economic development, water and energy, parks and open space, housing, mobility, air quality, and historic preservation.

 Home to over four million residents from diverse backgrounds, Los Angeles is the nation’s second-largest city, covering approximately 473 square miles of varied terrain.
-The Los Angeles City Planning Department is updating the goals and policies in the General Plan—the City’s master land use plan—to ensure that Los Angeles remains an economically viable, livable, and sustainable city.
+Los Angeles City Planning is updating the goals and policies in the General Plan—the City’s master land use plan—to ensure that Los Angeles remains an economically viable, livable, and sustainable city.

 General Plan Background